Custom protocol in libp2p

 TestProto, that will specify our codecs and a handler, which will be called for each incoming peer asking for this protocol.

-In our handle, we simply read a message from the connection and echo it.
+In our handle, we simply read a message from the stream and echo it.

 We can now create our client part: